Comic Book: The Kree Skrull War

 - Robosexual: This story marks the begining of the romance of the Vision and the Scarlet Witch.
 It would grow into a highly convulted Tangled Family Tree, but back then things were more simple: they love each other, but the Vision acts as the Celibate Hero.

 - Skrull Mom, Kree Dad: Notably for Young Avengers fans, this is when Hulkling's parents — Captain Mar-Vell and the Skrull princess Annelle — meet and, it is implied, conceive him.
+Yes, this means that the fact that he is a high school student when his own team forms serves as proof that Comicbook Time is very much in effect, as he would be dating the Reincarnation of a son that the Scarlet Which had not yet even conceived.

 - Single-Stroke Battle: The defeat of Yellowjacket against the invasion of the Artic.
 He did not even got near the bad guy at all.